 Reproduce the Chu State’s Charm

-With the outer wall in red and the foundation in black, the building reflects not only the comparison between the “revolution” and “darkness” of the Museum, but also the “red” and “black” tone of the classical architecture in the ancient Chu State.
+With the outer wall in red and the foundation in black, the building reflects not only the comparison between the “revolution” and “darkness” of the Museum but also the “red” and “black” tone of the classical architecture in the ancient Chu State.

-The Space Narrates the Historical Event
+Space Narrates the Historical Event

 A Journey of Experience

 Spatial narration method is used in the design, trying to tell the start, development, climax and end of the special historical event—the Revolution of 1911, to the public through the architectural language.
 Stepping down 5.4m from outside to enter the lobby, the visitors go through the noise-quietness—thoughts spiritual experience.
-The whole entrance lobby is located under the gentle slope, creating intentionally the dark governance and the great blood-shed atmosphere before the Revolution; walking upwards and entering the 2nd floor, the visitors may feel the hard spiral course of the Revolution; the exhibition hall and the outdoor display area introduce the natural light into the indoor space, creating a “there is another unexpected hope”; feeling.
+The whole entrance lobby is located on the gentle slope, creating intentionally the dark governance and the great blood-shed atmosphere before the Revolution; walking upwards and entering the 2nd floor, the visitors may feel the hard spiral course of the Revolution; the exhibition hall and the outdoor display area introduce the natural light into the indoor space, creating a “there is another unexpected hope”; feeling.
 Visitors then will feel the explosion and unexpected changes of the Revolution; the 3rd floor is the highest part of the Museum, with an open terrace at the south side which enables you to look into the whole South Square and the Ziyang Lake and feel the endless glory of the Revolution when it reaches the climax.
 Visitors “look along the journey and feel in the heart” during the visit and their inner world will be sublimated.
 The process of visiting the Museum is also a journey of soul experience.

 The Wall Made of Light Plates